opnfv/compass4nfv/docs/installationprocedure/bmdeploy.rst

 "compass4nfv/deploy/conf/hardware_environment/huawei-pod1/dha.yml"

+The "dha.yml" is a collectively name for "os-nosdn-nofeature-ha.yml os-ocl-nofeature-ha.yml os-odl_l2-moon-ha.yml etc".

 You can write your own IPMI IP/User/Password/Mac address/roles reference to it.

         - name -- Host name for deployment node after installation.